 Census officers visit during the following times:

 - Sundays and bank holidays: 10am to 4pm

-We don’t wish to disturb your evenings or weekends, but we might visit at these times because this is when most people are at home.
+We do not wish to disturb your evenings or weekends, but we might visit at these times because this is when most people are at home.

 We carry out employment checks to make sure that everyone working on the census is qualified to work with the public.

 If you suspect that a person at your door is not a genuine census officer, close the door.
 If you feel unsafe, call the police.

 If our field officers visit when you've already submitted your census